trishant-kumar/amplifyUI-vue3/README.md

    1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette
    2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

+## Setup Amplify with Vue
+Before starting with ampify you need to setup a aws account, after follow these steps:

+1. Create a new Vue 3 project: vue create amplifyUI-vue

+2. Install Amplify CLI:
+   npm install -g @aws-amplify/cli

+3. Initialize Amplify in your Vue project: amplify init

+4. Add authentication to your Amplify project: amplify add auth

+5. Push the Amplify project changes: amplify push

+6. Integrate Amplify in your Vue app: npm install aws-amplify @aws-amplify/ui-vue

+7. Last, add changes in your main file and add authenticator in you component [https://ui.docs.amplify.aws/vue/connected-components/authenticator](https://ui.docs.amplify.aws/vue/connected-components/authenticator)